Snub disphenoid: Construction

 The snub disphenoid may also be constructed from a triangular bipyramid, by cutting its two edges along the apices.
-These apices can be pushed toward each other resulting in the new two vertices pushed away.
+These apices can be pushed toward each other, resulting in the new two vertices pushed away.
 Alternatively, the snub disphenoid can be constructed from pentagonal bipyramid by cutting the two edges along that connecting the base of the bipyramid and then inserting two equilateral triangles between them.
-Another way to construct the snub disphenoid is started from the square antiprism, by replacing the two square faces with pairs of equilateral triangles.
+Another way to construct the snub disphenoid starts from the square antiprism, by replacing the two square faces with pairs of equilateral triangles.
 Another construction of the snub disphenoid is as a digonal gyrobianticupola.
-It has the same topology and symmetry but without equilateral triangles.
+It has the same topology and symmetry, but without equilateral triangles.
 It has 4 vertices in a square on a center plane as two anticupolae attached with rotational symmetry.